about this course // syllabus

 Course Modality

-I aim to make class available remotely, by broadcasting lectures on zoom and making the recordings available afterwards on Canvas, however: in the past there’ve been technical issues making this impossible for more than a few lectures.
-Moreover, for most students in-class participation is more engaging and results in better learning outcomes, so I strongly encourage in-person attendance.
-However, I know that things happen in life that might make you unable to come – for instance, please do not come to class if you are sick.
+This class is offered in person.
+We aim to make class available remotely, by broadcasting lectures on zoom and making the recordings available afterwards on Canvas; however, at times there are technical issues, so we cannot guarantee this will be available for all lectures.
+Moreover, for most students in-class participation is more engaging and results in better learning outcomes, so we strongly encourage in-person attendance.
+However, we know that things happen in life that might make you unable to come - for instance, please do not come to class if you are sick.

 Course Policies

-Please reach out to me by email or by attending office hours!
-I can also take a few questions immediately after class.
+How and why can you communicate with us?
+Please reach out by email or by attending office hours!
+We can also take a few questions immediately after class.

 Classroom Community Expectations